-The small change of awareness, of and concern for, others.
-They are not ingratiating, empty or outdated civilities; they are small, habitual and recognized ways of showing others the consideration one wishes for oneself, a way of expressing interest in people, of making social life more pleasant, a form of communication.
-The following offers some guidelines:
+The small change of awareness of and concern for others.
+They are not empty or outdated civilities but small, habitual and recognized ways of showing others the consideration one wishes for someone, a way of expressing interest in people and making communication more pleasant.

-Stand up when a member of staff or visit comes into your study.
-If working in the Library and a visitor comes in, it would be appropriate to carry on working, only standing up if he/she should approach you personally and speak to you.
+1. Stand up when a member of staff or a visitor comes into your study area.
+If you are working in the library and a visitor comes in, it would be more appropriate to carry on working, only stand up if he/she should approach you personally to speak with you.

-Open doors for others, in particular adults.
-Having gone through a door, look behind you to ensure you will not let it swing back in the face of someone following.
+2. Polite hallway etiquette- Open doors for others.
+Having gone through a door, look behind you to ensure you do not let it swing back into the face of someone following.
 Stand aside to let people pass on stairways and in corridors.
 Do not push.
-If you must walk between people engaged in conversation, you should apologize.
+If you must walk between people engaged in conversation, ensure you apologise.

-At concerts, plays and other events, courtesy to performers and consideration for other members of the audience demands that you do not enter/leave while a piece of music is being played.
+3. At concerts, stage productions and other events, courtesy to performers and consideration for other member of the audience demands that you do not enter/ leave whilst a piece of music is being played.

 4. At school matches leave seats on benches for visitors and offer them a seat.